Part 7 of 7 · Website chat assistant series ~5 min read

 If you’re recreating this

 Start with Build & Deploy alone (a single Lambda, no triggers).
-Once git push reliably updates an empty stack, create the Bedrock Knowledge Base with one Drive doc and confirm a one-shot RetrieveAndGenerate call returns a passage.
+Once git push reliably updates an empty stack, wire up fn-drive-sync with one help doc and confirm the doc lands in S3 within five minutes.
+Create the Bedrock Knowledge Base over that S3 prefix and confirm a one-shot RetrieveAndGenerateStream call returns a passage.
 Then the WebSocket API with stub $connect/$default/$disconnect handlers that just echo back.
 Then the real fn-answerer with strict tool_use and citation verification (this is the part most worth integration-testing — intentionally try to make the model cite a passage outside the retrieved set and confirm the runtime downgrades to hand_off).
 Then the handoff fan-out and the gaps log.
 Cross-cutting (audit, logs, alarms, budget, archive) goes in from day one.

 All posts